Curt-Lucas/Security-Research/README.md

 # Security Research
-A collection of security related projects I'm involved with.
+A collection of security related projects I'm working on.